alercebroker/pipeline/doc/source/new_step.rst

 New apf step tutorial
 =======================

-*apf* was created to simplify the development of an stram processing pipeline.
+*apf* was created to simplify the development of an stream processing pipeline.

-To illustrate how the creation of a pipeline step was inteded we have the following diagram.
+To illustrate how the creation of a pipeline step was intended we have the following diagram.

 .. image:: _static/images/apf-flow.png
     :align: center